BuildMetricLab

 Typical US driveway and hard paving wastage

 Pavers waste 5–7% on rectangular drives, 10–15% on curves and circles.
 Crushed-stone base settles 10–15% with traffic.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common US trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do